randyau/datawebring/README.md

 2. You create your own content or meaningfully curate the work of others
 3. The content is not hateful, misleading, discriminatory, sexually explicit, illegal in the USA, or otherwise offends the sensibilities of the webring managers.
 4. Sites can be removed for any reason, with no warning or notice, at the discretion of the managers.
 5. There is NO requirement you have to post at any regular pace.
-Having static evergreen useful content is also fine!
+Having static, evergreen, useful content is also fine!
 6. There is NO limitation on how many sites a person can submit, so long as they are distinct from each other.

 * What counts as a "data related topic"?
 Something that people who work with data would find interesting.